 The Painful Part: Making the Payment

-When you hit submit on Netfile, you have filed.
+When you press submit on Netfile, you have filed.
 You have not paid.
-The money does not magically leave your bank account.
-You have to take a separate action to remit the funds.
+Your money is not leaving your bank account.
+You have to do something else to pay the money.

-You have a few ways to make a payment.
-You can use online banking.
-Log into your bank app and add the CRA GST/HST 2024 as a payee.
-The account number is your 9-digit Business Number.
-Watch out and make sure you do not pay your Income Tax account by mistake as they are different buckets.
-You can also use the My Payment service on the government website, canada.ca, that lets you use a Visa Debit or Interac Online card to file your return.
-Finally, you can set up Pre-Authorized Debit inside your account to pull the money automatically on the due date.
+You have a few options to make a payment.
+One is to use your online banking.
+You can go there and add the CRA GST/HST 2024 as a payee.
+Then you can enter your 9-digit business number as the account number.
+Be careful that you don’t pay your income tax account by mistake because they’re two different things.
+You can also use the My Payment service on the government’s website at canada.ca.
+This service allows you to use a Visa Debit card or an Interac Online card to file your return.
+You can also set up a Pre-Authorized Debit in your account to transfer the funds on the due date.

 Deadlines Matter

-For GST and HST, the filing deadline and the payment deadline are usually the same.
-If you are an annual filer, which is common for smaller gigs, it is usually April 30th.
-Even if you have until June 15th to file the paper, the money is usually due April 30th.
-If you remit late, they charge interest immediately.
+For GST/HST, the deadline for filing and payment is usually the same.
+So, if you are an annual filer, which is usually the case for smaller gigs, the deadline is April 30th.
+Even if you have until June 15th to file your paper return, the payment deadline is April 30th.
+They charge interest if you pay late.

 Common Mistakes and Troubleshooting

-One common issue is seeing a message that says your Business Account is not found when trying to access your CRA account.
-Double-check your Business Number.
-Did you type RT0001 correctly?
-Did you mix up a zero and the letter O?
-It happens more than you think, especially when you need to complete your electronic return.
+A problem that can happen is seeing a notice that states that your Business Account has not been found when trying to get into your CRA account.
+Make sure that you entered your Business Number correctly.
+Did you type RT0001?
+Or did you substitute a zero with the letter O?
+Yes, it happens more than you think, especially if you need to fill in your electronic return.

-Rounding errors can also be annoying.
-The HST Netfile form does not like cents sometimes, or it rounds differently than your accounting software.
-It is okay if you are off by a few pennies.
-Just enter the numbers to the nearest dollar if the form asks, or exact if it allows.
-Do not sweat the small change; you generally won’t be audited over forty-five cents.
+Rounding errors can also be frustrating.
+The HST Netfile form does not like cents in the amounts that you enter.
+Or it might be rounding differently than the accounting program that you use.
+It is okay if the rounding is off by a few pennies.
+Enter the amounts to the nearest dollar if that is what the form asks.
+Or enter the exact amounts if the program will allow it.
+Don’t stress about the change.
+You won’t get audited for forty-five cents difference.

-If you are an accountant or a bookkeeper helping a friend, use the Represent a Client option.
-Do not pretend to be them using their access code if you have your own credentials.
-It keeps the audit trail clean.
+If you are an accountant or a bookkeeper helping a friend get their taxes done, use the Represent a Client feature.
+Don’t pretend that you are them using their access code if you have your own.
+It keeps the record clean.

-Some accounting software uses a protocol called Internet File Transfer.
-You push a button in the software, and it sends the data directly with the CRA.
-This works great, but you still need your access code plugged into the software settings first.
+Some accounting programs use a method called Internet File Transfer.
+You push a button in the program, and it sends the information directly with the CRA.
+It works very well.
+Make sure that you have your access code plugged in to the program settings.

 FAQs from Toronto Business Owners